daevid/jukebox/README.md

-Zynga's Jukebox
+Zynga's JukeBox
 ==============

-The Jukebox is a component for playing sounds and music with the usage of sprites with a special focus on performance and cross-device deployment.
+The JukeBox is a component for playing sounds and music with the usage of sprites with a special focus on performance and cross-device deployment.
 It is known to run even on Android 1.6+ devices and needs very few resources compared to other solutions on the web.

 Features